In 2017, most US Americans checked their phones every 12 minutes. 10% of them did it every 4 minutes.

 Relationship marketing works.
 You should be using social media to let your customers know you exist, to tell them about how your products can support their goals, and to build a loyal network of customers who will return again and again.

 All three are important for a successful marketing campaign.
-All three can lead to new clients, increased customer loyalty, and sales.
+All three can lead to new clients, increased customer loyalty, and greater sales.

 Learn more about Perfect Daily Grind’s social media management services.